-Bank Holiday Regatta on the River Severn, Shropshire
+Bank Holiday Coracle Regatta on the River Severn: Monday 25th August

-Ironbridge Coracle Regatta, held between 12noon and 4pm on Bank Holiday Monday, 29th August attracts coracle makers and paddlers from all over Britain to participate in an array of madcap races.
-Featuring team games, coracle polo matches and other fiercely contended competitions, it takes place along the picturesque stretch of the River Severn at Dale End Park, Ironbridge.
+Ironbridge Coracle Regatta, held between 12noon and 4pm on Bank Holiday Monday, 25th August attracts coracle makers and paddlers from all over Britain to participate in an array of madcap races.
+Featuring team games, coracle polo matches and other fiercely contended competitions, free to watch it takes place along the picturesque stretch of the River Severn at the Ironbridge Rowing Club, Buildwas Road, Ironbridge (TF8 7BJ for those with SatNav).

-Novice paddlers can have a go in the water for free using traditional coracles handmade by the Green Wood Centre charity, or anyone with their own coracle can bring it along and join in the races (life jackets provided).
+Novice paddlers can have a go in the water for free using traditional coracles handmade at the Green Wood Centre, or anyone with their own coracle can bring it along and join in the races (life jackets provided).

 Food and refreshments will be available plus a variety of shore-based activities and arts and crafts stalls to browse and buy; the regatta is free to watch.